VikasMeshram2708/SlamBook/README.md

 * [x] Create Components like [Navbar, Forms, etc...]

-* [] Create Sign Up & Sign in forms with form actions...
+* [x] Create Sign Up & Sign in forms with form actions...

+* [x] When the user logs in he/she should be redirected to profile page...

+* [x] Create Profile page having input properties of title, description, and tag.

+# Make backedn talk to our client side

+* [x] using fetch for making http request to our backend

+* [x] Sign Up api testing with client side success